mrbrins82/mrbrins82.github.io/kaggle_indeed.md

 Next, we have a plot of the most common words appearing at least 50 times in job summaries.
 <center><img src="./assets/images/summary_word_count.png" alt="summary word count plot" width="600" height="1200" />
 </center>
 The top five words are just those that were used in the original job searches.
 Moving down the list, we see words like _deep_, suggesting that deep learning is a common technique employed in these positions, and _mining_ suggesting that data mining is a very common skill needed.
-The word _team_ also appears quite frequently, indicating that often people in these positions work on teams.
+The words _natural_, _language_, and _processing_ occur with roughly the same frequency, indicating that natural language processing is another common skill required in the current market.
 As far as programming languages, both Python and SQL seem to be popular tools used.

+In the next plot, we have the distribution of company sizes, and the distribution is sharply peaked at the lower end of company sizes.
 <center><img src="./assets/images/companysize_dist_plot.png" alt="companysize distribution plot" width="500" height="500" />
 </center>

-Are larger companies more generally better places to work, or are employees at smaller start-ups more satisfied with their jobs?
+Are larger companies generally better places to work, or are employees at smaller start-ups more satisfied with their jobs?
 Let's look at a hexbin plot to see if there is any correlation between company size and company rating.
 The plot also shows histograms for each of these variables along the margins.
 As mentioned earlier, the metric used for copany rating is pixel width.
 Indeed uses a five star rating system and the stars are filled in with a certain width of yellow coloring.
 The maximum value for this feature is 60, so it seems reasonable to assume that company ratings of 12, 24, 36, 48, and 60 correspond to a star rating of 1, 2, 3, 4, and 5.
 <center><img src="./assets/images/size_rating_hex.png" alt="size rating hex plot" width="500" height="500" />
 </center>
-Most of the companies in this plot tend to be smaller, and their ratings have a wider range, anywhere between 2-5 stars.
+Most of the companies in this plot are smaller as we saw from the distribution above, and their ratings have a wider range, anywhere between 2-5 stars.
 As company size increases, there are no lower or higher star ratings, and values fall a little below and above a 4 star rating.
-Sample size likely contributes to the larger range of values in the smaller companies.
+Remember that company size is detrmined by the number of ratings, so the smaller sample size of ratings likely contributes to the larger range of values in the smaller companies.

 <br/>
 # [](#header-3)<center>Part 2.
 Job Location<center/>